CropModelingPlatform/CropModellingArise/README.md

 # A workflow for HPC crop simulations (STIC, DSSAT, CELSIUS) using Datamill databasis

+Imperial College provides research computing resources for all College researchers, with the standard service for these being free at the point of use.
+You must be registered in order to access the HPC service.
+The steps for registration are described [here](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/get-access/)

-## 1 - Prerequists for Windows OS users
+## 1 - Prerequists for Windows OS users to connect to the HPC

 For Windows users, the interactions with the Imperial College Computing platform can be made with :
 -  _Putty_ software (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to connect to the computing platform